 - 1 large egg

-- 1 C Melty cheese- such as mozzarella, queso fresco, or paneer
+1 C Melty cheese- such as mozzarella or queso fresco- optional

-- Place all the chutney ingredients in a food processor and pulse until uniformly granular.
+- Make the chutney: Place all the chutney ingredients in a food processor and pulse until uniformly granular.

-- On a lightly floured surface, roll a dough ball into a 5-inch circle.
-Spread 1 T of the chutney in the center, leaving a ½-inch border.
-Sprinkle 1 T of cheese over the chutney.
-Gather the border to form a pouch (see picture) pinching it to seal in the filling.
+- On a lightly floured surface, roll out a dough ball into a 5-inch circle.
+Spread 1 tablespoon of the chutney in the center, leaving a 1/2-inch border.
+Sprinkle 1 tablespoon of cheese over the chutney.
+Gather the borders to form a pouch (see picture) pinching it to seal in the filling.
 Turn the pouch pinched side down and, using very light pressure, roll it into a 6-inch circle.
 Transfer to a parchment-lined baking sheet.
 Layer rolled out naan with parchment until ready to grill.